NLTP/Rules/README.md

 - (a) Captains who step down or are removed from their position may not be traded.
 - (b) Former captains may activate an option to be placed into Free Agency.
-     - (1) In the case of captains who step down, this option will require mutual agreement by the former and the newly instated captain
+     - (1) In the case of captains who step down, this option will require mutual agreement by the former and the newly instated captain.
      - (2) In the case of captains who are removed by the CRC, this option may be activated at will by the former captain.
 - (c) If a former captain is placed into Free Agency their old team may be rewarded with priority in the waiver wire.